-In order to maintain services in a rapidly changing and uncertain world, successful organizations and communities need to be intelligent or learning organizations.
+In order to maintain a presence in a rapidly changing and uncertain world, successful organizations and communities need to be intelligent or learning organizations.
 Intelligent organizations value individual talent, intelligence and knowledge and enable people to network, share and exploit their talents, aptitudes and knowledge for personal, organizational and community success.
 Learning organizations institutionalize training and personal development as an ongoing part of the work process and an essential component of implementing a corporate memory system.

 Managers in libraries and information centres can play a significant role in creating, building and sustaining intelligent organizations and communities.
-This includes working alongside the other managers in creating and leading a knowledge-intensive culture and focusing on strategies that support and nourish organizational learning and knowledge creation.
+This includes working alongside the other managers in creating and leading a knowledge-intensive culture and focusing on strategies that support and nourish organizational learning, innovation and knowledge creation.

 Whilst some knowledge and information comes from published and unpublished sources in hard copy and digital environments, the more strategic knowledge and information is obtained through intelligence gathering, building personal networks with customers, distributors, suppliers, past and present employees, consultants and business contacts.
 This means allowing individuals time and space to give more attention to creating, managing and valuing their interpersonal and institutional networks, relationships and norms as well as building cooperation and trust.
+Some of this will be done face-to-face, the rest being maintained electronically.